adamjcampbell/20-games-challenge/1-pong/pong.md

 - [ ] Implement more acurate bounce math
 - [ ] Move to checking if there will be collision on the next frame

+### Notes:
+Need to modify the game loop to:
+- First update and then draw
+- Predict the collision the frame before to prevent penetration?

+From reddit:
+(0) user controls etc...
+(1) ball is moving
+(2) collision detection starts + ball intersects somewhere (3) position of ball is reset back to the intersection point (4) render